Employment Law at 11 - August 2021Posted in : 'Any Questions' Webinar Recordings on 6 August 2021

 But specifically, only 36% of those that took part in the poll said that they haven't been sexually harassed, so significant issues there.
 And you can understand then that the government in this response have acknowledged that there's a need to go further in respect to sexual harassment at work.
 And the government have indicated in this response that they intend to make a number of changes to the laws as it currently stands.

 Now, they haven't been entirely clear with us.
-Typically, this is [inaudible 00:24:05] to get to, but they have said that they are going to put . . .
+Typically, this is the frustrating point that you get to, but they have said that they are going to put . . .
 And if I just quote from it, they said that they're going to put a strong legal framework in place which both establishes clear standards and expectations for individuals and employers alike and that it's responsive to the modern workplace.

 So as we know, in GB they have the Equality Act in respect of their sexual harassment legislation.
 We have separate legislation in Northern Ireland.
 We have the Sex Discrimination (Northern Ireland) Order 1976 as amended, so there are variations and amendments to that, but that's the main piece of legislation.